microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-00.md

 ## Introduction

-The objective of this WTH is that we're going to take a typical Spring Boot application and host that completely on Azure without making any changes.
+The objective of this WTH is to take a typical Spring Boot application and host that completely on Azure without making any changes.
 Before we start this journey, let's get introduced to the application.

 ## Description

-Clone/unzip the `spring-petclinic` project which is a slightly modified version of the quintessential Spring Boot petclinic application.
+Examine the `spring-petclinic` project which is a slightly modified version of the quintessential Spring Boot petclinic application.
 Run things locally, browse the application.

 ## Success Criteria